himmAllRight/himmAllRight-source/content/post/getting-an-ipad.md

 #### Reading

 Being such a visual learner, I tend to gravitate towards visual media.
 Reading however, is much less passive than video.
-When watching a video, it will continue to progress whether the viewer is paying attention or now.
-Reading is much more self-driven and I find it helps to build my concentration.
-So, Reading is something I am always trying to do more of.
+When watching a movie, it will continue to progress whether the viewer is paying attention or not.
+Reading is much more *self-driven* and I find it helps to build my concentration.
+As a result, reading is something I am always trying to do more of.

 <a href="/img/posts/getting-an-ipad/leanyouahaskell.jpg"><img alt="Learn You A Haskell for Great Good Book" src="/img/posts/getting-an-ipad/leanyouahaskell.jpg" style="max-width: 100%; width: 260px; float: left; margin: 25px 25px 25px 25px; "/></a>

-While I have had a kindle for years, and it is the best way to consume books *for me*, there are other areas of my reading material it isn't great for.
-For example, thanks to [Humble Book Bundles](https://www.humblebundle.com/books/) I have aquired a collection of programming, DevOps, SysAdmin, and general tech books.
-You know, the type of book that is *technically* classified as a "textbook"... but I refrain from calling it so.
-Anyway the point is... they are terrible to read on the kindle.
-I sometimes have them open on my monior, but that experience isn't great either.
-I'd really like to have a way to flip through them.
-A tablet device lets me do that.
+I have owned a kindle paperwhite for years and it is perfect for reading books.
+However, there are some types of reading material that my kindle falls short with.

+For example, thanks to [Humble Book Bundles](https://www.humblebundle.com/books/), I have aquired a collection of programming, DevOps, system administration, and general technology ebooks.
+You know...  the type of book that is *technically* classified as a "textbook"... but does not sound nearly as *cool* when I call it that...
+Anyway the point is... they are *horrendous* to read on the kindle.
+I'd appreciate the ability to flip through them on a large, color screen, and a tablet enables that.

 <a href="/img/posts/getting-an-ipad/pocket-logo.svg"><img alt="Pocket Logo" src="/img/posts/getting-an-ipad/pocket-logo.svg" style="max-width: 100%; width: 175px; float: right; margin: 15px 15px 15px 15px; "/></a>

-The internet is full of all sorts of "artciles".
-News artciles, blog posts, product announcements, opinion pieces, tutorials, reviews, all litter the internet.
-Recently, I've been starting to control this craziness by using tools like [pocket](https://getpocket.com/) to *save* articles I want to read.
+Lastly, the internet is full of all sorts of "articles".
+News stories, blog posts, product announcements, opinion pieces, tutorials, reviews... all litter the internet.
+Recently, I've been starting to corral this craziness by using tools such as [pocket](https://getpocket.com/) to *save* articles I *want* to read.
-Then, I come back and batch-read them later.
-This helps me break the time suck and digging through and semi-reading articles, half of which aren't even good.
-This practice has been great so far, but I do think it would be ideal to be able to sit down in an arm chair with a tablet in my lap during my batch reads.
+Then, I can come back and batch-read them later.
+This helps me break the endless rabbit-hole of digging through, and semi-reading "*related*" articles (half of which aren't even good).
+This practice has worked alright on my computer so far, but I do think it would be *ideal* to sit down in an arm chair with a tablet in my lap, for my batch reads.

 #### Offload *Some* of My Smart Phone Use

-Lastly, as stated above, my biggest motivations for buying a tablet are to offload my phone use to it.
+As stated above, my biggest motivation for buying a tablet are to offload my phone use to it.
 For some apps, I want to offload my use of them *entirely* to a tablet.
 This is largly for apps that I enjoy using, or *need* to have... but don't need them with me all the time on my phone.